Privacy Policy

 Brandon Hall

-Mr. Hall is an associate attorney at Armstrong Teasdale, LLP, where he practices corporate and health care law.
-He obtained his B.A. in Political Science and Public Policy from the Rockefeller College of Public Affairs & Policy at SUNY Albany and his J.D. with concentrations in both health and employment law from St. Louis University School of Law.
-Prior to and during law school, Mr. Hall worked extensively in government relations, including on state and federal health policy issues.
+Brandon is an associate attorney at Husch Blackwell, in St. Louis, Missouri, where he practices healthcare law.
+He obtained his B.A. in Political Science from the Rockefeller College of Public Affairs & Policy at SUNY Albany, and his J.D. with concentrations in both healthcare and employment law from Saint Louis University School of Law.
+Prior to and during law school, Brandon worked extensively in government relations, including on state and federal health policy matters.
+Brandon also currently co-teaches Grassroots Health Law, Policy, & Advocacy at Saint Louis University School of Law’s Center for Health Law Studies.

 Cindy Finney Henry